 Unfortunately, the meta-gradient involves a second-order derivative in $\frac{\partial \theta_{\text{in}}^{N}}{\partial \theta_{\text{in}}^0}$, which is significantly expensive in computation.
 Therefore, we instead employ a computationally efficient first-order approximation for the meta-gradient.
 The update for the meta policy network is approximated as moving towards the parameters of the final inner-loop policy network \citep{r_19}:

 where $\beta$ is the outer-loop step size.
 The procedure of our meta-learning strategy is outlined as Algorithm \ref{alg_2}.

-Through meta-training, the meta policy network can serve as an effective initialization that achieves good performance on a new instance distribution through a few fine-tuning steps, even on large-sized instances that tend to experience training collapse if the policy network is trained from scratch.
-Moreover, the meta policy network can learn cross-distribution knowledge through meta-learning, thus generalizing well across varied instance sizes and distributions, even showing good zero-shot generalization performance on instances from a different distribution that is never seen during training.
+Through meta-training, the meta policy network can serve as an effective initialization that achieves good performance on a new instance distribution through a few fine-tuning steps.
+This is especially beneficial for large-sized instances, which tend to experience training collapse if the policy network is trained from scratch.
+Moreover, the meta policy network can learn cross-distribution knowledge through meta-learning, enhancing its ability to generalize across varied instance sizes and distributions, even showing good zero-shot generalization performance on instances from a different distribution that is never seen during training.